Surveillance: Postal services

 As more people use faxes and e-mail the significance of surveilling the postal system is decreasing, in favor of Internet and telephone surveillance.
 But interception of post is still an available option for law enforcement and intelligence agencies, in certain circumstances.
 This is not a common practice, however, and entities like the US Army require high levels of approval to conduct.

 The U.S. Central Intelligence Agency and Federal Bureau of Investigation have performed twelve separate mail-opening campaigns targeted towards U.S. citizens.
 In one of these programs, more than 215,000 communications were intercepted, opened, and photographed.

 Stakeout

 A stakeout is the coordinated surveillance of a location or person.
 Stakeouts are generally performed covertly and for the purpose of gathering evidence related to criminal activity.
 The term derives from the practice by land surveyors of using survey stakes to measure out an area before the main building project begins.

 Internet of things

-The Internet of Things (IoT) is a term that refers to the future of technology in which data can be collected without human and computer interaction.
+The Internet of Things (IoT), is a network of physical devices.
+These devices can collect data to one another without human intervention.
 IoTs can be used for identification, monitoring, location tracking, and health tracking.
-While IoTs have the benefit of being a time-saving tool that makes activities simpler, they raise the concern of government surveillance and privacy regarding how data will be used.
+While IoTs can be used as time-saving tools that make activities simpler, they raise the concern of government surveillance and privacy regarding how data will be used.